joes0451/ADev/ReadMe.txt

 	status bar.

 	Note:
-	For Gradle based projects, it will normally modify app/build.gradle to allow for signing.
-If you want, you can turn this off by setting 'dont_modify_build_gradle' to "true" in config properties.
+	For Gradle based projects, it will normally modify the Module level build.gradle to allow for signing.
+If you want, you can turn off modifying your projects by setting 'dont_modify_build_gradle' to "true" in config properties.

+- To create a new project, select the build environment switches "Use Flutter", "Use Gradle", etc. and from the menu choose Project->Create.

+Ant:
-- To be able to build a sample Android Ant project, or one that does not have a build.xml, from the menu choose Project->Update.
+    To be able to build a sample Android Ant project, or one that does not have a build.xml, from the menu choose 'Project->Update'.
 	The 'android' tool will generate any files or folders that need to be updated, as needed for the Android project.
 	If the project already has a target defined in its project.properties file, leave the Target SDK, in the Update Dialog, blank.
 	Or you can check the project's 'project.properties' file and try to match the target Id.

-- To create a new project, select the build environment switches "Use Flutter", "Use Gradle", etc. and from the menu choose Project->Create.

 Add <uses-sdk>: